EdLWEISS186/dac-dual-node-cgnat-setup/README.md

 ### Key Rules

-- Do **not** use `127.0.0.1` for inter-node peering
+- Do **not** use `localhost` or loopback address for inter-node peering — WSL and Windows are on different network interfaces
-- Both nodes must advertise the Windows host IP: `--nat extip:192.168.100.7`
+- Both nodes must advertise the same LAN IP using `--nat extip:YOUR_LOCAL_IP`
-- WSL routes all external traffic through the Windows host
+- WSL routes all external traffic through the Windows host — use the Windows host LAN IP for both nodes
+- To find your LAN IP: run `ipconfig` on Windows and look for **IPv4 Address** under your active network adapter

 ---